Financial-Times/origami/apps/website/_tutorials/new-component/create-a-new-component-part-3.md

 	</figcaption>
 </figure>

-Do the same for the whitelabel brand by running `obt dev --brand whitelabel`.
-You should see a Sass error `Error: 'The color "slate" does not exist.`.
-This error is because we set a border colour by name `oColorsByName('slate')` in [part two](/documentation/tutorials/create-a-new-component-part-2), but slate is not in the limited [whitelabel colour palette](https://registry.origami.ft.com/components/o-colors@5.2.5/?brand=whitelabel#demo-primary-palette).
+Do the same for the whitelabel brand by changing/choosing the `whitelabel-demo.html` file from rendered assets.
+Maybe you already noticed, but if you look at our terminal logs you should see a Sass error `Error: 'The color "slate" does not exist.`.
+This error is because we set a border colour by name `oColorsByName('slate')` in [part two](/documentation/tutorials/create-a-new-component-part-2), but slate is not in the limited [whitelabel colour palette](https://registry.origami.ft.com/components/o-colors@6.4.2/?brand=whitelabel#demo-primary-palette).

 To fix this error we need to set the border colour of our component differently depending on which brand is being used.

 ### Configuring Brand Variables

-To style our component according to the current brand we need to use [o-brand](https://registry.origami.ft.com/components/o-brand@/readme), which `obt init` has already added as a dependency.
+To style our component according to the current brand we need to use [o-brand](https://registry.origami.ft.com/components/o-brand@/readme), which `create-component` has already added as a dependency.

 We will use `o-brand` to define a brand variable `border-color` in `src/scss/_brand.scss`, which is where all our brand configuration will go.